ziphra/exome/akt.md

 Estimating the proportion of the genome that is identical-by-descent (IBD) between two samples allows to estimate the degrees of relatedness between samples.

 First, `akt` calculates (directly from multi-samples VCFs) IBD estimators and kinship coefficients - the probability that alleles sampled randomly from each individual are inherited by descent.

+## parameters
+### akt kin
+**Kinship calculation options:**
+  - `-k --minkin`: threshold for relatedness output (none)
+  - `-F --freq-file`: a file containing population allele frequencies to use in kinship calculation.
+  Allele frequency is usually recquired to calculate IBD ans kinship estimators.
+  Estimation of IBD and kinship relie on the observed genotypes to infer the allelic identity by descent.
+These translations generally require allele frequencies from reference populations.
+A common estimation approach for large cohort, is to estimate allele frequency from the current population.
+However; this assumes no inbreeding and low mean relationship between individuals in the sample.
+(See [Goudet et al, 2018](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6220858/))
+  - `-M --method`: type of estimator. `0`: plink (default) `1`: king-robust `2`: genetic-relationship-matrix.
+With default `-M 0`, kinship=0.5 x IBD2 + 0.25 x IBD1. `1` uses the robust kinship coefficent estimate described in the King paper.
+Assumption of population homogeneity leads to biased results, systematically inflating the degree of relatedness among individuals of the same racial group.
+  - `-a --aftag`: allele frequency tag (default AF)
+  - `-@ --threads`: num threads

+**Site filtering options**:
+- `-R --regions-file`: restrict to regions listed in a file.
+Allow to use `akt` set of reliables and LD-pruned SNPs with their allele frequency in 1KG to conduct kinship calculation. `akt` preferred approach is to use a pre-determined well behaved sparse set of common SNPs.
+- `-r --regions`: chromosome region
+- `-T --targets-file`: similar to `-R` but streams rather than index-jumps
+- `-t --targets`: similar to `-r` but streams rather than index-jumps
+- `--force`: run kin without `-R/-T/-F`

 ## output table
 Output columns: